Visions (cookware): History

-Calexium: Transparent Pyroceram
+Transparent Pyroceram

 Visions cookware is made of a transparent, beta-quartz material belonging to the Pyroceram family of glass-ceramics.
 Transparent Pyroceram was briefly given the name "Calexium" in European marketing materials during the early 1980s.
 However since then, and in other regions such as the USA, the term "Pyroceram" has been used exclusively.
 This material and a method of making it was first referenced in a patent filed by S. Donald Stookey, of the Corning Research and Development Division, in 1958.
 It was described as being a semi-crystalline ceramic having unique and useful properties such as coefficient of thermal expansion so low as to be negative in character, a true porosity of zero, and the unusual characteristic of being transparent despite a substantial crystal content (often greater than 75% by volume).
 In a further patent, filed in 1976, Kenneth Chyung described it as an ideal material for cookware and kitchen materials and "unquestionably better" in the areas of infra-red transmittance, stain resistance, and chemical durability than two existing Pyroceramic glasses used for Corning Ware and "The Counter That Cooks".

-Thanks to Pyroceram's extremely high thermal shock resistance, food can be stored in the freezer in a piece of Visions and immediately taken to the stovetop or oven for cooking.
+Pyroceram has extremely high thermal shock resistance, which allows food to be stored in the freezer in a piece of Visions and immediately taken to the stovetop or oven for cooking.
 Since the material is completely non-porous, it will never harbor food odors or leach chemicals into meals.
 Additionally, it is completely dishwasher safe and is not prone to haze or etching typically experienced with normal glass kitchenware.

-In general, this ceramic-glass family is composed approximately, as calculated from precursor glass batches in percent by weight on an oxide basis, of: